By Rob Rose

 On Oct.
 25, 2017, brothers and teammates on the men’s soccer team, Jose Aguinaga ’18 and sophomore back Sergio Aguinaga, connected for a game-winning goal at Iona.
 That goal played a big role in the team finishing the season No. 2 in the MAAC, but it almost never happened.
 The brothers nearly ended up playing for conference-rival Iona, if not for the guidance of a former Bronc.

 Jose Aguinaga, who is now Rider’s all-time leader in assists with 32 during his career, was born in Madrid, Spain.
-In 2014, he began the process of selecting a university to play soccer for in the U.S. His teammate at the Real Madrid Youth Academy and hometown friend, former Rider midfielder Adrien Huss ’16, asked Jose Aguinaga where he was planning on playing collegiately.
+In 2014, he started his search for a college soccer program in the U.S. His teammate at the Real Madrid Youth Academy and hometown friend, former Rider midfielder Adrien Huss ’16, asked Jose Aguinaga where he would attend college.

 “I was pretty much committed to Iona when [Huss] asked where I was going and I told him Iona,” said Jose Aguinaga. “[Huss] said ‘No way, they are in our conference.
 We need to talk to my coach and try to get you to Rider.’”

 Huss emailed Head Coach Charlie Inverso and the recruiting and signing process was complete in 10 days.

 “I got an email from [Huss] that his teammate was looking to come to America and he was deeply involved with another school, and it was not going to be good for us if he goes there,” said Inverso.